 Key-based authentication, also called cryptographic authentication, is the process of using cryptographic keys in a challenge-response handshake to prove one’s identity.
 This falls in the “something you have” category.

 Key-based authentication is already deployed widely throughout every enterprise environment.
-Protocols like TLS, SSH, and remote desktop (RDP) all use cryptographic keys for authentication purposes.
+Protocols like TLS, SSH, and remote desktop (RDP) all use cryptographic keys for authentication and secure shell key management purposes.
 The process works as follows:

 - An end-user sends a request to access a particular resource to a server.